 I can help your station with the entire “REN” process.
 I work with all broadcast station classes.
 Full power AM, FM, TV, LPTV and LPFM.
 My fee starts at $150 for early license renewals. $200 for late filings for stations with no previous violations.
 I accept PayPal (even if you don’t have a PayPal account).
 Contact me through the website form at https://mutualbroadcast.com/contact/

-Nexus has set up hundreds of non-commercial and commercial FM radio stations across the United States.
+Mutual has set up hundreds of non-commercial and commercial FM radio stations across the United States.
 We also support hundreds of other installations in other parts of the world.
 We can assist you or your organization to start a new Radio Station, prepare and file FCC engineering applications for upgrades and new licenses.
 We can perform detailed studies to determine upgrade potentials for your existing station.
 Assistance is available for petition preparation, petition responses, enforcement response or just consulting on any broadcast related issue.

 Experienced Broadcasters and Engineers Make the Difference!

 We are broadcasters ourselves, enabling us to offer unparalleled support through all the stages of building and operating a radio station.
-Nexus offers complete service to help you start up a licensed FM, AM or Low Power FM radio station in the United States, or anywhere else in the world for that matter.
+Mutual offers complete service to help you start up a licensed FM, AM or Low Power FM radio station in the United States, or anywhere else in the world for that matter.
 We can take care of the entire project – from licensing with the FCC to determining the best studio and antenna location, supplying all the equipment for the station, setting up the radio automation software, installing the studio equipment, to providing training on how to use all the equipment.
 Simply stated – we help you with starting an FM radio station from start to finish!
-Nexus Broadcast really is your one stop source for all broadcasting related needs.
+Mutual Broadcast really is your one stop source for all broadcasting related needs.
 Check around, you’ll find we have a solid reputation in the broadcasting community.
 Broadcasting Outside the box since 1985!